 Check and analyze the condition of your roof at least once a year, you should be able to plan in advance for necessary repairs.
 A good tip is to take a picture and notes of your roof from the same angle and location at a given time of the year, every year, and keep a record of it.
 It is essential that the area would be in the same conditions every year (so free of snow, leaves, etc. ).

-From the inside of the house early signs of trouble related to your roof can include dark areas on ceilings, peeling paint on the underside of roof overhangs, damp spots alongside fireplaces, and water stains on pipes venting the water heater or furnace.
+From the inside of the house, early signs of trouble related to your roof can include dark areas on ceilings, peeling paint on the underside of roof overhangs, damp spots alongside fireplaces, and water stains on pipes venting the water heater or furnace.

 You can repair a leak in a roof that is otherwise sound.
 The cost might range from $10 if you just need to squirt some roofing plaster or sealant into a gap alongside chimney flashing, or it can go as high as $1,000 to fix a leak in a roof valley.
 If something sudden and unforeseen, such as a wind or hail storm causes a leak to appear, your homeowner’s insurance can probably cover the repairs or at least a portion of it.
-But you’re still responsible for limiting the damage, so put out buckets and try to get a local roofer to spread a tarp while you arrange for repairs.

-Replacing shingles due to wind damage or hail is a relatively easy and usually comparatively inexpensive.
+Replacing shingles due to wind damage or hail is relatively easy and usually comparatively inexpensive.
 Torn or damaged shingles can be removed, and new ones can be slipped in place.
-It is specially convenient if the repair would extend the life of your current roof for another 10 or 15 years!
+It is especially convenient if the repair would extend the life of your current roof for another 10 or 15 years!

 Beware: Many insurance plans may not cover problems that stem from a worn-out roof or lack of maintenance.